KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 For developers, ETour offers battle-tested tournament infrastructure.
 Build your game's rules; we handle the rest.

-For skeptics, all code is open source and verified.
-Trust nothing—verify everything.
+For skeptics, all code is open source and verified. **Trust nothing.
+Verify everything.**

 This is what Web3 gaming should have been from the start: technology enabling experiences that weren't possible before, rather than technology demanding attention for its own sake.